DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-donleviandre/README.md

 * Euler Formula: r = e - v + 2, where r is the number of regions formed by a graph.

 * Kuratowski's Theorem states that a graph is non-planar if and only if it contains a homeomorphic subgraph that is k3,3 or k5.
+  - you can have a homeographic subgraph by using elementary subdivision on the main graph.
+  - elementary subdivision is a way of manipulating the main graph by eliminating an edge and place a new node on that edge. thus edge AB will be now be edge AC,CB adding a node C in between.

+#WEEK 13

+* This week we are still on graphs, a new topic about graphs was introduced to us which is graph coloring.
+  - graph coloring is assigning a color to a node or vertex so that no adjacent nodes will have the same color.

+* in graph coloring there is a " 4 color theorem ". which states that if you have a planar graph the maximum number of colors you can have will only be 4.

+* number of colors for simple special graphs
+  - in a complete graph(K) ; the number of colors is the same as the number of nodes.
+  - in a cycle(C):
+    - if the nodes are odd there will be 3 colors
+    - if the nodes are even there will be 2 colors
+  - in a wheel(W):
+    - if the nodes are odd there will be 4 colors
+    - if the nodes are even there will 3 colors

+* This week we also discussed abou trees.
+  - a tree is a connected undirected graph with no simple circuits
+  - it is a data structure that emulates a heirarchal tree structure with a set of linked nodes

+* rooted tree a tree in which one of the vertex has been designated as the root and every edge is directed away from the root.
+  - in a tree you can identify the:
+    - parent
+    - children
+    - sibling
+    - ancestors
+    - descendants
+    - internal vertices
+    - leaves

+* M-ary root tree
+  - a tree is m-ary if every internal vertex has no more than m children
+  - a tree is called a full m-ary tree if every internal vertex has the same number of children
+  - when m=2 it is called a binary tree.

+* ordered rooted tree if the chldren of each internal vertex is ordered

+* language and grammars were the last topic

+* in programming the syntax or the grammar is vital.
+Syntax is the form of a formal language.
+A derivation tree may be used to check validity of the grammar.

+* Automata theory studies the laws of computation.

+* Finite Automaton provides the simplest model of computing device, based on the concept of states.

+* Lexical analysis is the process where the stream of characters making up the source program is read from left to right and grouped into tokens.
+* Finite-state machine: M = {S, I, O, f, g, s(0)} with S-states, I-input, O-output, f-function, g-function output and s(0)-initial state.

+#WEEK 14

+* FINALS WEEK